rbino/build_dot_zig/README.md

 # A `build.zig` compiler for Mix

-This package aims to be similar to [`elixir_make`](https://github.com/elixir-lang/elixir_make) (from which it takes lots of inspiration) but for projects based on Zig as a buildsystem, instead of Make.
+This package aims to be similar to [`elixir_make`](https://github.com/elixir-lang/elixir_make) (from which it takes lots of inspiration) but for projects based on Zig as a build system, instead of Make.

 ## Usage